AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Introduction

-Imitation learning (IL), or learning from demonstration, is a powerful paradigm in artificial intelligence, enabling machines to acquire new skills by observing and mimicking expert behavior\cite{zheng2022imitation}.
+Imitation learning (IL) is a machine learning paradigm where algorithms extract knowledge from expert demonstrations by either directly imitating the desired behaviour or learning the expert's underlying reward function \cite{Zheng}.
+This approach allows machines to learn and replicate human actions, making it particularly valuable when manually designing reward functions is challenging, such as in noisy environments where it is easier to demonstrate desired behaviour than to engineer it.
+Learning from demonstration is often used interchangeably with IL in the literature \cite{Hussein, Zheng}, though some work distinguishes between offline approaches using pre-collected demonstrations versus interactive IL, where learners can actively query experts for demonstrations during training.
+The literature systematizes IL approaches primarily based on the type of information available from expert demonstrations\cite{gavenski2024surveyimitationlearningmethods}.
+Learning from Demonstration (LfD) represents the traditional approach that involves both action and state supervisions, providing complete expert guidance.
+In contrast, Learning from Observations (LfO) is a more practical variant that only has access to state-only demonstrations, making it more challenging due to incomplete expert guidance but enabling the use of previously inapplicable resources such as videos.
 This approach has been particularly influential in the field of robotics, where it has been used to teach robots complex tasks without the need for explicit programming.
-By observing human demonstrations, robots can learn to perform a variety of actions, ranging from simple manipulations to complex, multi-step procedures\cite{Schaal1999}\cite{Chella2018}\cite{Hua2021}\cite{Zare2023ASO}.
+By observing human demonstrations, robots can learn to perform a variety of actions, ranging from simple manipulations to complex, multi-step procedures \cite{Schaal1999,Chella2018, Hua2021, Zare2023ASO}.
 Learning from observation differs from other types of machine learning such as reinforcement learning, where an explicit reward function needs to be defined in advance or fine-tuned during training.
-IL offers the ability to learn a mapping of observations to actions done by an expert in demonstrations, making it particularly well-suited to domains for which specifying a reward function is challenging or where human expertise can be leveraged.
-The versatility of IL has also sparked interest in its application beyond robotics, such as in molecular dynamics, where it could potentially streamline the process of simulating and understanding complex molecular interactions.
+IL offers the ability to learn a mapping of observations to actions performed by an expert in demonstrations, making it particularly well-suited to domains for which specifying a reward function is challenging or where human expertise can be leveraged.
+The versatility of IL has also sparked interest in its application beyond robotics \cite{Leinen2020}, such as in MD \cite{MT-MOL-GPT}, where it could potentially streamline the process of simulating and understanding complex molecular interactions.